flaviostutz/common-targets/README.md

   - depends on all tools and dependencies to be installed already (normally via "install")

 - "package"
-  - creates a package of the software based on compiled files and other resources, not necessarily a "release package"
+  - creates a package of the software based on compiled files and other resources
   - useful to verify if the packaging process is working during development phases, but also produces final versioned packages
-  - normally part of the "build" and "release" target workflow
+  - normally part of the "build" workflow
   - use env var VERSION to define explicitelly the version of the package being produced

 #### lint group